IBM/cp4s-car-connectors/connectors/rhacs/README.md

 ### Command To Run the script

-Note : RHACS(StackRox) supports both ca and self-signed certificates.
+Note: RHACS(StackRox) supports both ca and self-signed certificates.
 Below given script is based on self-signed.
 In case of trusted ca issued server certificate, it is not required to pass sni and self-signed parameter as they are optional.

 1. goto the connector folder ` <cp4s-car-connectors/connectors/rhacs>`